zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_memory_pools.rst

       printf('Memory allocation timeout');
   }

-Example: Requesting a Memory Block from a Pool with a No Blocking Condition
+Example: Requesting a Memory Block from a Pool with a No-Blocking Condition
 ===========================================================================

 This code gives an immediate warning when it can not satisfy the request for